kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - `Level Bastila to 4: Cha to 16, Save Skills, Burst of Speed`
 - *In Options -> Gameplay, turn Auto-Level ON so party members will automatically level*
 - Exit the cantina with Bastila
-- ***Whenever possible, use Bastila with Burst of Speed for faster movement***
 - *Force: Burst of Speed on Bastila*
-- Enter Upper City North as Bastila
+- As Bastila, enter Upper City North
 - Activate Solo Mode to leave MC at elevator
-- Run with Bastila to Droid Shop
-- Talk to Janice Nall: 2,2,1 (-4 DSP; 50)
+- As Bastila, enter Droid Shop and talk to Janice Nall: 2,2,1 (-4 DSP; 50)
   - *Party: Add T3 when prompted*
-- Deactivate Solo Mode
-- Swap to Bastila and click on elevator
+- Deactivate Solo Mode, swap to Bastila and click on elevator
   - Mash conversation
   - This warps all party members to the elevator
+- Swap to Bastila and run to Sith Base; make sure T3 and MC follow
-- Run to Sith Base as Bastila, then unlock Sith Base with T3
+- Swap to T3 and unlock Sith Base
 - *Party: Remove Bastila, Add Zaalbar*
 - ***Recommended** Equip MC: Brejik's Armband*
 - ***Optional** Equip MC: Brejik's Belt*